Whanganui Happenings: What's on - NZ Herald

 MINDFULNESS PRACTICE IN DAILY LIFE

-What: Being fully in the present moment calms the body & mind.
+What: Being fully in the present moment calms the body and mind.
 Thich Nhat Hanh's tradition: www.plumvillage.org.

 When: Thursdays, 5.30-7pm.